wildfly/quickstart/wsba-coordinator-completion-simple/README.md

 All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

-The application this project produces is designed to be run on a JBoss AS 7 or EAP 6.
+The application this project produces is designed to be run on a JBoss AS 7 or JBoss Enterprise Application Platform 6.
-The following instructions target JBoss AS 7, but they also apply to JBoss EAP 6.
+The following instructions target JBoss AS 7, but they also apply to JBoss Enterprise Application Platform 6.

 With the prerequisites out of the way, you're ready to build and deploy.

 Deploying the application
 -------------------------

-First you need to start JBoss AS 7 (7.1.0.CR1 or above, or EAP 6), with the XTS sub system enabled, this is enabled through an optional server configuration (standalone-xts.xml).
+First you need to start JBoss AS 7 (7.1.0.CR1 or above, or JBoss Enterprise Application Platform 6), with the XTS sub system enabled, this is enabled through an optional server configuration (standalone-xts.xml).
 To do this, run the following commands, from within the top-level directory of JBossAS:

     ./bin/standalone.sh --server-config=../../docs/examples/configs/standalone-xts.xml | egrep "started|stdout"